zorzysty/confront/README.md

     }
 });
 ```
-Now when you open up ConFront in your app and type in
+Now when you open up ConFront in your app and type in `add 1 2`, you'll get the result displayed as expected.
 ```
 > add 1 2
 3
 ```
-Adding a custom command makes it visible in **help** - a build in command that lists all the available commands.
+Adding a custom command makes it visible in **help** - a built-in command that lists all the available commands.
-Specifying additional "desc" key in "add" object will make it display in help:
+Specifying additional `"desc"` key in `"add"` object will make it display in help:
 ```javascript
 ConFront({
     "add": {